CarlosPerezdeArenaza/SCP_LAB1_Carlos/README.md

 ## License
 This project is licensed under the CC-BY-NC or CC-BY-NC-SA also known as Creative Commons Attribution-NonCommercial-ShareAlike 4.0.
 Please review the license file for more details.
 [Prueba](## Introduction)

+## References
+Figure 8 in: Dejea i Velardo, Hèctor.
+“Simulation study of cochlear implants stimulation protocols and its application to surgical planning.”
+(2015)

 ## Contact
 If you have any questions or inquiries regarding this project, please don't hesitate to contact me at carlos.perezdearenaza01@estudiant.upf.edu.
 I am more than happy to discuss any aspects of this research.